tendermint/tendermint/docs/architecture/adr-014-secp-malleability.md

 We can just distinguish a canonical form for the ECDSA signatures.
 Then we require that all ECDSA signatures be in the form which we defined as canonical.
+We reject signatures in non-canonical form.

 A canonical form is rather easy to define and check.
-It would just be the smaller of the two y coordinates for the given x coordinate, defined lexicographically.
+It would just be the smaller of the two values for `s`, defined lexicographically.
-Example of other systems using this: https://github.com/zkcrypto/pairing/tree/master/src/bls12_381#serialization.
+This is a simple check, instead of checking if `s < n`, instead check `s <= (n - 1)/2`.
+An example of another cryptosystem using this is the parity definition here https://github.com/zkcrypto/pairing/pull/30#issuecomment-372910663.

 ## Proposed Implementation